Danish Postman “Porto Betalt” - P.P. postage paid

 This postman (cyklende postbud) - designed by Carl-Henning Dalsgaard - started working on the 23rd October 1963 for the Danish Post and did this job for 24 years (--> 1986).
 He was responsible for the delivery of mass mailings such as postcards (Brevkort), printed matter (Tryksag), letters (Brev), .....

-The album in the online catalog gives a glimpse of the variety of issues.
+The album with the cut-outs gives a little impression of the variety of issues.
 It is far away to be complete.

 The framed picture of the postman on his bicycle with the inscription PORTO BETALT = Postage Paid (PP) has not been changed over the years.
 The bulk mailings could only had been placed at certain post offices.
 In case of a customer order, the clichés with the cycling postman were sent to the printing house carrying out the order.
 The clichés were etched 4 mm deep, suitable for the printing of large orders.
 Later printing was done in the offset process.